7 Reasons to Get a Job in Public Health

 Top Reasons to Work in Public Health

-To learn more about the advantages of working in public health, we spoke to two professionals currently working in the field.
-Michael Mittelman, OD, MPH, MBA, is the president of Salus University, and Caleb Gray is a physiotherapist and founder of Click Physiotherapy.
+To learn more about the advantages of working in public health, we spoke to two professionals in the field.
+Michael Mittelman, OD, MPH, MBA, is the president of Salus University, and Krista Beckwith, MSPH, CPC, is the vice president of population health and wellness at Everside Health.
 Together, they offer the following insights into why now is an excellent time to enter the field of public health.

 The field of public health helps create conditions in which people can live their healthiest lives possible.
-Whether you want to provide direct patient care as a doctor or nurse, foster community engagement as an organizer or planner, or provide support through social work or communications, there is an opportunity in public health.
+Whether you want to provide direct patient care as a public health nurse, foster community engagement as an organizer or planner, or provide support through social work or communications, there is an opportunity in public health.

-The pandemic has put unprecedented pressure on public health programs, creating a surge in demand for employees.
+The pandemic put unprecedented pressure on public health programs, creating a surge in demand for employees.
 However, many local health departments and agencies face staffing shortages brought about by an aging workforce, staff turnover, and concerns about worker safety.
 As a result, there is a high demand for workers in public health.
-The Bureau of Labor Statistics projects faster than average employment growth for epidemiologists, health educators and community health workers, and social and community services managers between 2019 and 2029.
+The U.S. Bureau of Labor Statistics projects much faster than average employment growth for epidemiologists, health education specialists and community health workers, and social and community services managers between 2021 and 2031.

-The ongoing pandemic has also increased interest in public health positions, with more people pursuing a degree in the field.
-The Association of Schools and Programs of Public Health (ASPPH) reports that applications to public health graduate programs increased 20% for the 2020-2021 academic year.
+The COVID-19 pandemic also increased interest in public health positions, with more people pursuing a degree in the field.
+The Association of Schools and Programs of Public Health (ASPPH) reports that applications to public health graduate programs increased by 20% for the 2020-2021 academic year.
 Many schools and students note that COVID-19 and the desire to "do something" about the spread of the virus spurred interest.

 Despite some challenges inherent in public health, 82% of workers reported job satisfaction, according to a survey by the de Beaumont Foundation.